TooSpeedy/Dexcom-ESP32-LED-Matrix/README.md

 # Dexcom ESP

-The object of this project is to display Dexcom readings on an LED matrix.
+The objective of this project is to display Dexcom readings on an LED matrix.
 It uses an £SP32 and checks the Dexcom share endpoint for readings.
 It will auto update every "x" mins and display it on an always on LED matrix display.

 I've only started workingo on this project so there is lots more to do.